 And it is free for teams of up to 3 users.
 Once you go above that you will enter a 15 day free trial (no credit card needed).
-After that the pricing depends on your team size, or $990 for a yearly package.
+Weekdone is $99 a month no matter your team size, or $990 for a yearly package.
 You can access the pricing here.

 First at the start of the quarter I come up with the large goals/objectives I want my team to work on.
 Once we agree on those, we put them into Weekdone and add the metrics we want to hit.
 At the start of each week we have a meeting as a team to discuss what we want to do during the week to work towards our big objectives.

 As we go through the week everyone should be updating Weekdone with any new plans they have.
 Marking their completed items as done, and mentioning any problems they had.
 We also encourage everyone to provide feedback and leave comments on the items.
 At the end of the week everyone is asked to update their report and come up with their plans for the next week.